miladyboy/wingman/tasks/Tasks.md

 - [ ] Add 2FA to all Supabase and Cloud accounts _security_
 - [ ] Have full encryption of data at rest.
 The user decrypts it. _privacy_
 - [ ] Consistently solve and test the loading dots issue. _bug_
+- [ ] Practice using the app and improve prompt engineering and overall UX _ux_

 # Doing

-- [ ] Practice using the app and improve prompt engineering and overall UX _ux_
+- [ ] Arreglar mobile

 # Done